Canterbury Rugby Football Union: ITM Cup (2010–2015)

-In 2013, Canterbury become the first team to win six title in a row.
+In 2013, Canterbury became the first team to win six titles in a row.
 Canterbury finished 2nd in the round robin behind Wellington, after posting a record of 8 wins and 2 losses.
 Canterbury hosted Auckland in the semi-final.
 In an offensive game, Canterbury beat Auckland 56–26.
-Canterbury faced Wellington away in the final.
-Canterbury defeated Wellington 29–13.
-Canterbury made history by winning six title in a row.
+Canterbury faced Wellington away in the final, winning 29–13.

 In 2014, Canterbury's streak came to an end.
-Canterbury posted a record of 7 wins and 3 losses, finishing 3rd in the round robin.
-Canterbury had to travel to Nelson, to play Tasman.
-Canterbury was beaten by Tasman 6–26.
+Canterbury posted a record of 7 wins and 3 losses, finishing 3rd in the round-robin, then losing to Tasman in Nelson, 6–26.

-In the 2015 season Canterbury won its twelfth title.
-Canterbury finished top of the table, recording 9 wins and 1 loss.
-Canterbury faced Taranaki in the semi-final.
-Canterbury defeated Taranaki in a dominant display 46–20.
+In the 2015 season, Canterbury won its twelfth title.
+Canterbury finished top of the table, recording 9 wins and 1 loss, then beat Taranaki in the semi-final, 46–20.
 Canterbury hosted old foes Auckland in the final.
 In a closely fought match, Canterbury prevailed 25–23.